[Updated: March 4th, 2016] – Adding a second recovery option under the Resolution section.

 After you inspect the checkpoints and their parents, you can start Editing the disk.

-As a side note, I strongly recommend to take a note for every step here.
+As a side note, I strongly recommend taking a note for every step here.

 Open Hyper-V Manager and click on Edit Disk… Browse and select the most recent (.avhdx) and click Next>